purdah/montu/README.changelog.md

 - Update the libraries to the latest versions - deal with breaking changes
 - Add error code handling for the remote call.

+## Task 9: Add in error handling

+**Notes**:

+Basic logging of errors should be included in an app.
+Without a defined logging standard the approach to use is to stick with Console logging with the aim of replacing the console logging with a mechanism that works for the deployment environment whether that be a Cloud based or Container based logging mechanism.

+This is not a solution for production but is just a basic implementation

+The use of a custom Error type can be used to aid in consistent error handling.

+### Resolved tasks:

+- Add in test cases that returned values are passed down to the test case.
+- Create new type for Requirement 5
+- Add code for missing API key to throw an error
+- Migrate test cases to be unit tests to remove the dependencies on Axios remote calls.
+- Add in parameters to limit search results to just Australian addresses
+- Add error code handling for the remote call.

+### Outstanding tasks:

+- Update the libraries to the latest versions - deal with breaking changes